leeyjoanna/mastermind-game/README.md

 ## Customizations

 Themes:
+*This is done using CSS variables tied to themed classNames*
 * classic- clean light blue displays
 * night mode- contrast mode with dark background and light font
 * throwback- a simple homage to old Myspace layouts

 Difficulty:
 * easy- allows users 15 attempts